flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/autobrake-gear.md

 Lights up if the landing gear is not locked down when the aircraft is in the landing configuration, and a red warning appears on ECAM.

-!!! note ""
+!!! attention ""
-    Currently not available in the FBW A32NX for Microsoft Flight Simulator.
+    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### A/SKID & N/W STRG sw